Klipper3d/klipper/docs/G-Codes.md

 - `PROBE`: Move the nozzle downwards until the probe triggers.
 - `QUERY_PROBE`: Report the current status of the probe ("triggered" or "open").
+- `PROBE_ACCURACY`: Calculate the maximum, minimum, average and standard deviation.

 ## BLTouch